itsnabih/Operating-system/README.md

 # Operating-system

-The all codes for Operating-system lesson use these codes to support your lesson program
+The all codes for Operating-system lesson. use these codes to support your lesson program